-Police dispatch calls reveal frantic search for Florida gunman
+Police calls reveal frantic search for Florida gunman

 Search for shooter's photo

-Students at the scene provided details on the shooter:
+Students at the scene provided details to officers:

 Officer to dispatch: "I need a suspect's name again -- I'm going to talk to a student who may get a picture."